Adrian Heath: United States

 Heath was appointed manager of USL-1 expansion team Austin Aztex in February 2008 after a meeting with owner Phil Rawlins in a pub in Newcastle Under Lyme.
 In 2010, the team relocated to Florida to become Orlando City, playing in the USL PRO division.
 In Orlando, Heath led the team to two regular season titles and the league championship in their first two years.
 Heath was named USL coach of the year both years.

 After their successes in the USL, Orlando City was granted an expansion franchise in MLS for the 2015 season with Heath at the helm.
 On 21 November 2014, Heath signed a contract extension committing him to Orlando City through to the end of the 2017 MLS season.
 Heath was sacked by Orlando City on 7 July 2016 following a 4–0 defeat against FC Dallas.

 In November 2016, Heath was hired as head coach for Minnesota United prior to their first season in MLS after a tenure in the North American Soccer League.
 The team struggled in its early games.
 Through the first four games Minnesota United conceded 18 goals, more than any other MLS team had allowed in the first six games of a season.
 Heath got his first win as United's manager with a 4–2 home victory over Real Salt Lake.
 On 6 October 2023, Heath and Minnesota United parted ways after seven seasons at the club.
-He was the only manager that Minnesota United have had in their Major League Soccer history.